syncfusion-content/winui-docs/winui/Circular-Charts/Selection.md

 # Selection in WinUI Chart (SfCircularChart)

-Circular chart supports selection that allows to select a segment in a series by using [DataPointSelectionBehavior]().
+The circular chart supports selection that allows the selection of a segment in a series by using the [DataPointSelectionBehavior]().

 ## Enable Selection

-To enable the selection in chart, create an instance of [DataPointSelectionBehavior]() and set it to the `SelectionBehavior` property of cirucular series.
-And also need to set the [SelectionBrush]() property to highlight the segment in the series.
+To enable the selection in chart, create an instance of the [DataPointSelectionBehavior]() and set it to the `SelectionBehavior` property of the cirucular series.
+Also set the [SelectionBrush]() property to highlight the segment in the series.

 {% tabs %}